 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Below are some examples to help you understand what this means.

 Proprietary Products: We receive advisory fees based on the amount of assets in RiverFront ETFs.
-This creates an incentive for RiverFront to use RiverFront ETFs Funds in model portfolios.
+RiverFront has an incentive to use RiverFront ETFs in model portfolios.

-Third Party Payments: RiverFront associates may also attend educational seminars and events hosted by vendors, Sponsor Firms, or ETF providers (“Outside Parties”).
+Third Party Payments: RiverFront associates attend educational seminars and events hosted by vendors, Sponsors and ETF providers (“Outside Parties”).
 These Outside Parties pay for reasonable travel, lodging, and other expenses related to the event; they may also co-sponsor or sponsor RiverFront’s attendance at these events.
-RiverFront often uses the ETFs managed by Outside Parties within client models.
-Outside Parties will share expenses for RiverFront-sponsored events, marketing campaigns, and/or broker-dealer sponsored events in the form of sponsorships.
-These activities create conflicts of interest as RiverFront will have an incentive to use vendors and/or ETFs sponsored by firms that participate in the activities above.
+RiverFront uses ETFs managed by Outside Parties within client models.
+Outside Parties share expenses for RiverFront-sponsored events, marketing campaigns, and/or broker-dealer sponsored events in the form of sponsorships.
+RiverFront has an incentive to use vendors and/or ETFs sponsored by firms that participate in the activities above.

-Additionally, RiverFront will invest its portfolios in various ETFs.
-Some of these ETFs will be sponsored by or affiliated with broker-dealers through which RiverFront also executes your trades.
-RiverFront’s due diligence and security selection process does not take into consideration whether the ETF sponsor for a particular security is affiliated with a broker-dealer that RiverFront uses to execute your trades.
+Some ETFs selected as investments for RiverFront portfolios are sponsored by or affiliated with broker-dealers through which RiverFront also executes your trades.
+RiverFront’s due diligence and security selection process does not consider whether the ETF sponsor for a particular security is affiliated with a broker-dealer that RiverFront uses to execute your trades.
 For additional information on conflicts of interest, please see Items 8, 11, 12 and 17 of our Form ADV Part 2A.

 “How might your conflicts of interest affect me and how will you address them?”